aparx/plang/README.md

 Or by simply downloading the latest released JAR-File.

-## Examples and simple documentations
+## Examples and basic explanations
 Below are some examples that showcase good use-cases for when to use Plang.

 ### Dynamic placeholder and basic explanation